What if Shame is Actually Good Information…That You Can Use to Get Free?

-b) ALSO: The Feminist Copywriting Certification Program starts August 12th.
-It’s for anyone who has to write website copy on a regular basis — entrepreneurs, marketing professionals, writers — and wants to create it through the lens of justice.
+b) ALSO: The Copywriting for Culture Makers Certification Program is for anyone who has to write EFFECTIVE website copy on a regular basis — entrepreneurs, marketing professionals, writers — and wants to do it WITHOUT using blame, shame, fake scarcity and other triggering tactics.
 You can learn more, here.

 first, an existential howl into the void: